Szabó Eszter: Homo Domesticus9 May 2019 – 14 June 2019

-The works in this exhibition are the products of an ongoing process of thinking.
-The problem stems from a recognition that came to the artist in relation to a double portrait she painted many years ago.
-The characters in the painting were office workers, who were rather hard to convince to sit for the portrait at first.
-The two middle-aged women first suggested that “the artist find a more beautiful subject”, and they were worried that the portrait would make them look ridiculous.
+The works in this exhibition are the results of constant rumination.
+The problem stems from a recognition the artist made many years ago, in connection with a double portrait.
+The characters in the painting were office workers, who were reluctant to consent to sitting for a portrait at first.
+The two middle-aged women initially suggested that the artist “find a more beautiful theme”, and were afraid that they would look ridiculous in the portrait.

-Is it possible to widen the limits of imagination in representing women?
-Can a portrait be liberated from the ideas so strongly associated with the notion of the ‘feminine’?
-The drawings, paintings, lenticular prints and short video animations in Eszter Szabó’s show attempt at finding answers to these questions.
-The fictitious portraits are characters pieced together from memories of faces she had seen in the street or in means of public transport.
-They emerged through rearranging the most familiar and typical features.
+These were the origins of the experiments in which Eszter Szabó explores two essential questions, using several media: Is it possible to expand the limits of imagination in the representation of women?
+Is it possible to clear a portrait of the deeply ingrained ideas associated with the ‘feminine’?
+The drawings, paintings, lenticular prints and short videos in the exhibition are fictitious portraits, characters made up from memories of faces the artist saw in the street or in public transport.
+The faces in the pictures emerged through rearranging familiar and typical features.